tftcg/faq/README.md

 The site generation will automatically include any FAQ entry that references a tag's full name, unless markup_required is turned on for that tag. .

-The 'tag' tags are optional and are for use when a FAQ entry does not reference a card, but it would be valuable for that card's page to include that FAQ entry.
+The 'tags' tag is optional and is for use when a FAQ entry does not reference a card, but it would be valuable for that card's page to include that FAQ entry.

 Questions and answers can contain a markup to indicate that a tag applies to that text.
 This markup is implemented via two square brackets on each side of the term.
 For example, [[Ion Blaster of Optimus Prime]].